MD/PhD Combined Degree

 It is anticipated that most applicants will apply for admission to the program as first-year students, but applications will be accepted from students who are already enrolled in the School of Medicine at any time before the beginning of the third year of their MD studies.
 Students actively enrolled in a PhD program of GMS are not eligible for the MD/PhD program until completion of the PhD program.
 Applications to the School of Medicine may be submitted in the final years of the PhD program.

 Applications and instructions for submission of complete credentials for the Combined MD/PhD program are available from the Boston University School of Medicine, Admissions Office, 72 East Concord Street, Building L, Room 124, Boston, MA 02118.

 Applicants to the MD/PhD program applying as first-year students will initially be screened for their admissibility to the School of Medicine using the same criteria for admission as students applying only to the School of Medicine.
-After determination of acceptability for admission to the School of Medicine, application for the MD/PhD program will be submitted to the MD/PhD Admissions Committee for processing through the normal channels for admission to this dual degree program.
+After determination of acceptability into the School of Medicine, application for the MD/PhD program will be submitted to the MD/PhD Admissions Committee for processing through the normal channels for admission to this dual degree program.
 One letter of evaluation from a member of the academic profession who has personal knowledge of the applicant’s qualifications for graduate study and research ability is required by GMS to complete the application.
-Applicants applying while in residence in the School of Medicine or GMS should obtain application information from the MD/PhD Program’s administrative coordinator.
+Applicants applying while in residence in the School of Medicine or GMS should obtain application information from the MD/PhD Program’s Administrative Coordinator.